Margaret Olley: Legacy

 has been recreated at the Tweed River Art Gallery, an area not far from where the artist was born.
 The architect of the Tweed's new Margaret Olley Centre, Bud Brannigan, said that it would be faithful to Olley's house, "in all of its glory".

 There is a comprehensive photographic record of her studio and work, shot on the morning she died, by artist photographer Greg Weight.
 This suite of prints, has been donated to the Tweed River Art Gallery.

 A documentary by Catherine Hunter, Margaret Olley – A Life in Paint follows Olley as she completes her last – and many believe her finest – works, those painted in the 18 months leading up to her death.
 The critically acclaimed film interprets Olley's style, passion and artistic evolution through the reflections of her peers, including former National Gallery of Australia director Betty Churcher, curator Barry Pearce and Ben Quilty, whose portrait of Olley won the 2011 Archibald Prize.

+In 2020, a river-class ferry on the Sydney Ferries network was named in her honour.